-Budgeted cost: £ 160,000.00
+Budgeted cost: £23,297

-Activity Evidence that supports this approach Challenge number(s) addressed Personal Development Every day focused on disadvantaged students and raising a culture of academic aspiration for all students Personal Development is the key to Social Mobility.
+Activity Evidence that supports this approach Challenge number(s) addressed Focused Personal Development for every disadvantaged student and raising a culture of academic aspiration for all students Personal Development is the key to Social Mobility.
 An Unequal Playing Field: Extra-Curricular Activities, Soft Skills and Social Mobility by DofE and Institute for Policy Research, University of Bath 3 and 4 Provision for SEMH students to support with engagement in lessons and a range of academic, personal development and safeguarding interventions SEMH underpins educational development and learning.
 Without these skills there is no foundation on which to build on.
 Once children are confident in their own SEMH, then their progress will follow.
-True Education Partnerships 2, 3 and 4 Behaviour support strategy including pre and post exclusion room, alternative curriclulum and alternative provisions Successful schools have a clear vision for what all their pupils will achieve through high quality teaching, with an ethos that reinforces aspiration and attainment for all.
+True Education Partnerships 2, 3 and 4 Behaviour support strategy including pre and post exclusion room, alternative curriculum and alternative provisions Successful schools have a clear vision for what all their pupils will achieve through high quality teaching, with an ethos that reinforces aspiration and attainment for all.
 They realise the importance of getting the basics right, like attendance and behaviour, and understand that failing to put these building blocks in place will undermine the effectiveness of the pupil premium in raising standards.
 Department for Education The average impact of behaviour interventions is four additional months' progress over the course of a year.
 Education Endowment Foundation 2, 3 and 4